 Speed Camera Program

 NYC DOT launched the Speed Camera program in 2013.
 In June 2014, the pilot expanded to 140 school speed zones, in order to support the pursuit of the City’s Vision Zero goal of eliminating traffic deaths and serious injuries.
 NYC DOT is now authorized by the State to operate speed cameras in 750 school speed zones 24 hours a day, seven days a week, year-round.

 Speed Camera Program Report

-Through December 2020, speeding at fixed camera locations had fallen by an average of 72 percent, and total injuries dropped 14 percent.
+Through December 2021, speeding at fixed camera locations had fallen by an average of 73 percent.
 On some Vision Zero Priority Corridors, the decline in speeding violations has been even greater, over 80 percent.
-However, in 2020, more than one-third of all non-highway traffic fatalities in New York City took place in school speed zones with cameras, but at times when those cameras were not legally permitted to operate (overnight hours on weekdays and the entirety of weekends).
-NYC DOT supports State legislation that would allow for 24/7 operation of the cameras along with escalating fines to deter repeat violators.
+Following the expansion of the Speed Camera Program in Summer 2019, New York City gained the ability to install cameras in locations where this was previously not possible, and these new corridors showed notable decreases in deaths and serious injuries compared to similar roads outside school speed zones.
 This report was prepared to comply with State law, which granted the City the authority to operate a Speed Camera program.

 Red Light Camera Program